pngme/pngme-feature-library/lib/average_of_loan_balances/README.md

-# Sum of loan repayments
+# Average of loan balances

 1. Create and activate a virtual environment: